 Reading workshops

-Mrs Cliff and Miss Younger led our most recent Reading Workshop recently, you can access their presentation below:
+Mrs Cliff and Miss Younger led our most recent Reading Workshop, to enable parents to support their child/children with reading at home.
+Please click on the link below to access their presentation below:

 Science